 01 of 18

 A monochromatic aesthetic is a bold way to make a statement in any room.
-Though we're programmed to think about matching similar colors and keeping a diverse palettes in our space, monochromatic color schemes actually look intentional and eye-catching.
+Though we're programmed to think about matching similar colors and keeping diverse palettes in our space, monochromatic color schemes look intentional and eye-catching.
 And the good news is that a monochrome style doesn't have to feel overly match-y.
-Find a color you love and use it as a base for the room - whether you want to take it all the way or keep things subtle.
+Find a color you love and use it as a base for the room--whether you want to take it all the way or keep things subtle.

 This stunning navy room seen on matthewsmitharchitecture's Instagram is everything we love about monochromatic spaces and the perfect inspiration for your own home.
 The deep blues are pulled throughout the room, but pops of yellow and green break up the space and keep it fresh.Continue to 2 of 18 below.